andrewnguonly/Lumos/README.md

 ## Ollama Server

 A local Ollama server is needed for the embedding database.
-Download and install Ollama [here](https://ollama.ai/).
+Download and install Ollama and the CLI [here](https://ollama.ai/).

 ### Start Server